 Timings: 6:30am–12:30pm, 4:15 – 8:30 pm

 20. Polali Rajarajeshwari Temple – One-Of-Its-Kind

 Just like there are so many beaches in Mangalore, there are numerous temples as well.
-Polali Rajarajeshwari temple is one of the most revered mangalore places to visit that attacts devotees in huge numbers.
+Polali Rajarajeshwari temple is one of the most revered Mangalore places to visit that attracts devotees in huge numbers.
 The reason being the idol of Sree Rajarajeshwari, made from a type of clay that has medicinal properties.
 The 8thcentury temple boasts of magnificent architecture and design with copper plates on the roof and intricate wooden carvings on the idols

 Location: Bantwal, Polali, Karnataka 574219